novakcode/norm/README.md

+Currently getting `ExceptionInInitializerError`

-Currently getting ExceptionInInitializerError.exception.
-Only way to bypass this was to add to VM arguments when running --add-opens=java.base/java.lang=ALL-UNNAMED
+Only way to bypass this was to add

+**--add-opens=java.base/java.lang=ALL-UNNAMED** too VM arguments